 Businesses seeking eligibility as a QNBV must meet all of the following conditions:

 it must be registered in good standing with the Illinois Secretary of State's Office to transact business in Illinois;

 at least 51% of the employees employed by the business are located in Illinois;

 the business has the potential for increasing jobs, increasing capital investment in Illinois, or both;

-- it is not principally engaged in and disqualifying sector as defined by statute;
+it is not principally engaged in a disqualifying sector as defined by statute;

 it has been in operation in Illinois for not more than 10 consecutive years;

 it has received not more than $10,000,000 in aggregate investments; or it has received not more than $4,000,000 in investments that qualified for tax credits;

 The 2018 Angel legislation created two specific set-asides.
 The Registration Notice provided to each QNBV upon certification indicates which, if any, apply.

-$500,000 in tax credits are set-aside for investments made in QNBVs which are “minority owned businesses", "$500,000 in tax credits are reserved for investments made in QNBVs which are “minority owned businesses", "women owned businesses", or "businesses owned by a person with a disability."
-The legislation specifies that these terms be defined as they are used in the Business Enterprise for Minorities, owned businesses", or "businesses owned by a person with a disability."
+$500,000 in tax credits are set-aside for investments made in QNBVs which are “minority owned businesses", "women owned businesses", or "businesses owned by a person with a disability."
 The legislation specifies that these terms be defined as they are used in the Business Enterprise for Minorities, Women, and Persons with Disabilities Act.
 More information on that Act can be found at http://www.ilga.gov/legislation/ilcs/ilcs3.asp?ActID=550&.

 $500,000 in tax credits are set-aside for investments made in QNBVs with their principal place of business in counties with a population of not more than 250,000.